 There are a number of teaching and learning modes in this course.
 The course lectures provide basic factual information and concepts in an introduction to biostatistics.
 Due to the limited timeframe, not everything will be covered in lectures.
 Lectures are intended to supplement material covered in the readings.
-Lectures will be supported by tutorials and interactive learning sessions with directed learning to text, videos, and websites.
-The tutorials and interactive learning sessions are designed to develop and clarify topics covered in the readings and lectures.
-Tutorials are generally problem solving opportunities and students are required to complete as many questions as possible prior to revelation of solutions.
-Use of the discussion board will be encouraged and will support learning around the course materials.
+Lectures will be supported by interactive tutorials which are designed to develop and clarify topics covered in the readings and lectures.
+These are generally problem solving sessions and students are required to complete as many questions as possible prior to their allocated tutorial.
 Assignments provide an opportunity to undertake exploratory and in-depth analysis of some key concepts introduced in the course.
 Finally, the exam will assess the extent to which students have developed their biostatistical understanding through the course.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

-As a general rule in any post-graduate university course, students need to allow a minimum of eight to 12 hours per week.
-This means that, for Introduction to Biostatistics, in addition to engaging with the lecture material, students will need to set aside at least a further eight hours per week for reading around topics, completing tutorial and interactive learning session materials, participation in the online discussion board, and completion of assignments.
+As a general rule in any university course, you will need to allow a minimum of three independent study hours for every hour undertaken in formal class work contact.
+This means that, for Introduction to Biostatistics, you will need to set aside at least a further six hours per week for reading around topics, preparation for tutorials, and submitting your assignments.
 You are urged to bear this in mind when planning your university timetable, particularly if you are also engaged in paid employment.
 In our experience, students may not be able to demonstrate their full capacity if they are working full-time and studying full-time.
-Students are expected to engage with all course materials as completion of readings alone will almost certainly not provide sufficient material to enable a pass.
+Students are expected to attend all lectures and tutorials as completion of readings alone will almost certainly not provide sufficient material to enable a pass.

 Learning Activities Summary

-Topic Lecture/Tutorial Introduction to Biostatistics and Descriptive Statistics Lecture: Introduction to Biostatistics and Descriptive Statistics.
+Week Topic Lecture/Tutorial Week 1 Introduction to Biostatistics and Descriptive Statistics Lecture: Introduction to Biostatistics and Descriptive Statistics.
 Tutorial: Administration of diagnostic tool and Descriptive statistics.
-Probability and Probability Distributions 1 Lecture: Probability concepts; Laws of probability.
-Tutorial: Further descriptive statistics Probability and Probability Distributions 2 Lecture: Probability distributions and sampling distributions.
+Week 2 Probability and Probability Distributions 1 Lecture: Probability concepts; Laws of probability.
+Tutorial: Further descriptive statistics Week 3 Probability and Probability Distributions 2 Lecture: Probability distributions and sampling distributions.
 Tutorial: Probability and probability distributions.
-Inferential Statistics 1 Lecture: Null and alternative hypotheses and how to set up a statistical test.
+Week 4 Internal Statistics 1 Lecture: Null and alternative hypotheses and how to set up a statistical test.
 Tutorial: The binomial probability distribution and the Normal distribution.
-Inferential Statistics 2 Lecture: Sample statistics and population parameters; confidence intervals.
+Week 5 Internal Statistics 2 Lecture: Sample statistics and population parameters; confidence intervals.
 Tutorial: Setting up a statistical test, errors and power.
-Comparison between Two Independent Groups Lecture: Conducting a z-test; the t-distribution; conducting a t-test for independent samples.
+Week 6 Comparison between two independent groups Lecture: Conducting a z-test; the t-distribution; conducting a t-test for independent samples.
 Tutorial: Calculation of a confidence interval.
-Comparison between Two Matched or Paired groups Lecture: Examples of matching and pairing; t-test for dependent samples.
+Week 7 Comparison between two matched or paired groups Lecture: Examples of matching and pairing; t-test for dependent samples.
 Tutorial: Inference for independent samples.
-Categorical Data Lecture: An introduction to the chi-square test of association.
+Week 8 Categorical data Lecture: An introduction to the chi-square test of association.
 Tutorial: Inference for paired samples.
-Simple Linear Regression 1 Lecture: Method of least squares; definition of residuals.
+Week 9 Simple linear regression 1 Lecture: Method of least squares; definition of residuals.
 Tutorial: Calculating a chi-square test of association.
-Simple Linear Regression 2 Lecture: Assumptions of simple linear regression model; assessing assumptions.
+Week 10 Simple linear regression 2 Lecture: Assumptions of simple linear regression model; assessing assumptions.
 Tutorial: Simple linear regression.
-Correlation Lecture: Pearson’s correlation coefficient; inference and interpretation of correlation coefficients.
+Week 11 Correleation Lecture: Pearson’s correlation coefficient; inference and interpretation of correlation coefficients.
 Tutorial: More on simple linear regression and assumptions.
-Course Overview and Revision
+Week 12 Course overview and revision